 Traditionally, the construction industry employs primarily men.
-Women are underrepresented at all hierarchy levels.
+Women are therefore underrepresented at all hierarchy levels.
 The shortage of skilled personnel, however, requires the sector to build more strongly on female labour than before.
 For this reason - and to maintain our level of competitiveness as well as benefiting from the diversity and different points of view - STRABAG made it its goal in 2013 to annually raise the percentage of women employed in the group around the world.
 To demonstrate the commitment to this goal, then-CEO of STRABAG SE Hans Peter Haselsteiner signed the UN Women's Empowerment Principles.

-In 2014, the number of women as a percentage of employees within the entire group amounted to 13.8 % after 13.6 % the year before.
-The group management - i.e. persons with a management position as defined by Section 80 of the Austrian Stock Corporation Act (AktG) - is composed of 8.5 % women (2013: 8.6 %).
+In 2015, the number of women as a percentage of employees within the entire group amounted to 13.9 % after 13.8 % the year before.
+The group management - i.e. persons with a management position as defined by Section 80 of the Austrian Stock Corporation Act (AktG) - is composed of 8.7 % women (2014: 8.5 %).

 Currently there are no women on the five-member Management Board of STRABAG SE.
 It is noteworthy, however, that two women sit on the eleven-member Supervisory Board of the company: Kerstin Gelbmann and Magdolna P. Gyulainé.
 The Supervisory Board thus has a female percentage of around 18 % and a percentage of female members appointed by the works council of 20 %.
+Since 13 January 2016 we have one more woman in the Supervisory Board: Gulzhan Moldazhanova (following Andrei Elinson).